Do you have a path not taken? Maybe you had big career dreams when you were younger, but somehow they didn’t materialize.

-11. Put Yourself out There
+11. Are You Willing to Put Yourself out There?

-Nonprofit organizations often look for volunteers to help them with their outreach, social media, fundraising and more.
+Nonprofit organizations often look for volunteers to help them with their outreach, social media, fundraising, and more.
 Once you’ve mastered the needed skills, be sure to have the head of the organization or a board member write a glowing recommendation for you.

 Depending on your desired career, it may be possible to take on a contract assignment at a company where you learn on the job.
 A freelance gig allows you to polish your skills, make connections, and prove you’re serious about this career change.

 For example, if your dream is to transform your knack for attracting followers through pithy postings into a career as a social media manager, don’t be afraid to pitch your services.
 Most companies need someone to manage their online presence and may welcome your fresh new strategy.

 Switching Careers Results